World-class medical education at one of the top Caribbean medical schools - UMHS School of Medicine

 You can also read more about living in the Caribbean here - medicine and medical school life in the Caribbean

 Navigate back Home toward the top of this Caribbean medicals schools page with these navigation links

-Caribbean medical schools rankings - Which top Medical Schools in the Caribbean offer the most affordable tuition and fees?
+Caribbean medical school rankings - Which top Medical Universities in the Caribbean offer the most affordable tuition and fees?

-The University of Medicine and Health Sciences is family/privately owned.
-Being a family-owned university gives us a huge advantage over other Caribbean medical schools as we make decisions based on what is best for our students without answering to stockholders or large corporate investors.
-This also gives us the option to provide an affordable Medical education that can save our students thousands - as much as $169,454 of student debt over other top Caribbean medical schools you may find online.
-Here is information about other Caribbean island medical schools, the owners of the institutions and general information about their programs including those called the Big 4 Caribbean medical schools including one of the medical schools in Grenada.
+The University of Medicine and Health Sciences is family owned .
+Being family owns give us a huge advantage over other Caribbean medical schools as we make decisions based upon what is best for our students without answering to stockholders or large corporate investors.
+This also gives us the option to provide an affordable Medical education that can save our students as much as $169,454 of student debt over other Caribbean medical schools.
+Here is information about other Schools and their programs including those called the Big 4 Caribbean medical schools.

 |Medical University Ranking||Short Name(s)||Owner(s)||Basic Sciences Location||Tuition and Fees|